jpabadir/pace-c/documentation/peer-testing-1/peer-testing-report.md

 #### Low

 - Add more skills to "Top 3 skills"
+- Change "Please enter your email in a proper format" to "Please enter a valid email", this is used more often in popular websites

 ## Quantitative Data - ((common - unassigned))
 [This would most likely come from the Google Forms which outlines the 10 point heuristics.
 I think Eric set this up - but we'll need to confirm]